JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 👉 Try this cue: "What *should* happen?
 What is the user *meant* to be able to do?"

-Start from the surface: interfaces, comments, docs (if you're lucky), and your own intuition
+Start from the surface: interfaces, comments, docs (if you're lucky)-and your own intuition.

 What are the core promises of the system?

-What flows or features must exist for it to work?
+What flows or features need to be there for the system to work?

 This sets the baseline: the **happy path** and the **expected outcomes**.